lyda/bulletin/README.md

 The files in the ZIP archives are not ready in their current state to make the repo.
 A number of things had to be done to get them ready for a proper historical source code archive.
-The commit logs for this repo cover those steps, but to explain in a bit more detail:
+The commit logs for this repo cover those steps, but the following sections explain the steps in more detail.

 ### Dependencies